Edward Te Whiu

 Evidence was given that he had calmly cooked himself a meal in the next room to the corpse of his aged victim.
+At his trial, Te Whiu's defense counsel argued that he'd panicked did not intend to kill Smith.
+Te Whiu himself claimed that he only meant to knock her unconscious.
 The "completely non-adjusted a-social youth" went happily to his death.
 He took a cigarette an hour before the hanging, smiled and said, "won't it be wonderful to be in heaven where cigarettes can come flying through the air."
 One of his last requests was to have his religious comics thrown into his grave with him.